gloryofrobots/arza/README.md

             self.x == other.x and self.y == other.y
     def != self other of Point2 -> not (self == other)

-fun test () ->
+// () is unit type (empty tuple).
+Every function must have at least one argument fun test () ->
    // indentation is important
    // but layouts are flexible and you can call lambdas after creation, immediately